OctaForge/libostd/doc/main_page.md

 ### Strings and formatting

-Thanks to ranges, OctaSTD provides very lightweight string slices.
+Thanks to ranges, libostd provides very lightweight string slices.
 The slices are not zero terminated, so creating sub-slices is fast and avoids tons of potential heap allocations.
-None of the OctaSTD string APIs ever assumes termination.
+None of the libostd string APIs ever assumes termination.

 Additionally, a completely type-safe string formatting system with C-like